TSX Portfolio #1

 Can Stock Trends be used to trade profitably?... the answer to that question is a most definite yes!

 One of the simplest trading strategies you can employ uses the trading signal defined by a moving average crossover, which is exactly what the Stock Trends indicators are based on.

-Since its inception, the Stock Trends TSX Portfolio #1 trading strategy has returned some impressive performance numbers – averaging 29% annual returns over the 26 years since it's inception in late 1993 to December 2019!
+Since its inception, the Stock Trends TSX Portfolio #1 trading strategy has returned some impressive performance numbers – averaging 26% annual returns over the 28 years since its inception in late 1993 to December 2021!

 The trading results of the Stock Trends TSX Portfolio #1 have been extremely successful, especially when compared to the benchmark S&P/TSX Composite Index:

 ST TSX Portfolio #1 Strategy Performance - 1994 to 2021: